-Remains of the boat passage at the old Meiji Canal intake weir, where whitish discolored stonework normally submerged underwater can be seen due to reduced water levels free stock photo
+Remains of the boat passage at the old Meiji Canal intake weir, where whitish discolored stonework normally submerged underwater can be seen due to reduced water levels Free Stock Photo from Japan

 Cropped materials are also subject to the Terms of Use.